Your Practice Online

 What are the side effects of Fluorescein Angiography?

 After fluorescein angiography, your skin will turn yellow for several hours.
 This will fade as the dye is filtered out by the kidneys causing the urine to turn bright yellow for up to 24 hours.
-Your vision will be blurred and you should not drive for at least four hours after the angiogram, but there is no permanent effect on the vision from having the test done.
+Your vision will be blurred, and you should not drive for the remainder of the day.
+There is no permanent effect on the vision from the test.

-Fluorescein angiography is a safe and very helpful test.
-Thousands of fluorescein angiograms are performed every year in Australia and New Zealand.
 The chance of an adverse effect is low, but as with any medical procedure there are some risks involved.
-Some patients experience nausea during the angiogram, which usually passes within seconds.
+Some patients experience nausea during the angiogram.
 Some patients may vomit.
-Occasionally some fluorescein will leak from a fragile vein, which may cause a localised burning feeling and yellow staining of skin.
+Occasionally some fluorescein will leak from a fragile vein, which may cause a burning sensation and yellow staining of skin.
 The burning usually lasts a few minutes and the staining takes a few days to disappear.

 The most severe allergic reaction is called anaphylaxis, which is rare but may be life threatening.
 Very rarely patients may experience breathing difficulty or heart rhythm disturbances, which can be severe and even cause death.
 If you feel any itching, tingling in the lips or tongue, difficulty breathing or pain during or after the angiogram, let us know immediately.
 You may require medication to control the reaction, and your condition will be monitored until it has been resolved.
-Delayed reactions are very uncommon, but it is important that you tell us if you experience any delayed effects that you feel may be related to your fluorescein angiogram.
+Delayed reactions are rare.

 How is Wet AMD treated?